biodash/biodash.github.io/content/codeclub/S03E10_purrr/index.md

 <br>

-Take a look at the help for `pmap()`.
+The `pmap()` can be used here.
 It has some similarities to `map2()`, but instead of applying to 2 lists, `pmap()` works with 3 or more.
 Notice the names of the lists the function will be applied to are given as a single argument (a list).
 Provide a formula to calculate the mean.
 Unlike the `map2()` function, which only works on functions that take 2 arguments (denoted '.x' and '.y'), the number of arguments passed to the function used in `pmap()` can be three or more, and they are denoted '..1', '..2', '..3', etc.

 <br>